Abdelsabor/nagarro-task/README.md

 unit test coverage pic is attached

 you should have redis up and running into port 6379 and localhost to run the application

+use "mvn clean package" to package the jar before run it